Philip Herries Gregory: Biography

 During childhood, as a result of severe asthma which prevented him from regular school attendance, Philip H. Gregory had an erratic early education.
 At age 14 his asthma moderated and he became an enthusiast of outdoor excursions, meteorology, and natural history.

 Gregory graduated in 1928 from Brighton Technical College with a B.Sc.
 (General) degree in botany, chemistry, and zoology.
 Supported by a Royal Scholarship, he completed the final year of the B.Sc.
 (Special) degree course in botany at London's Imperial College of Science and Technology.
 There he did research in botany under the supervision of the plant pathologist William Brown and graduated with a Ph.D. on Fusarium disease in the genus Narcissus. and a D.I.C.

-In 1931 George Herbert Pethybridge (1871–1948), a Ph.D. examiner for Gregory, recommended him to Arthur Henry Reginald Buller.
+In 1931 George Herbert Pethybridge, a Ph.D. examiner for Gregory, recommended him to Arthur Henry Reginald Buller.
 The outstanding mycologist Buller had a remarkable research team and was searching for a medical mycologist to work with Andrew M. Davidson, a dermatologist and lecturer at the University of Manitoba in Winnipeg, Manitoba, Canada.
 Gregory worked with Davidson in Winnipeg for about 3 years from the end of 1931 to the end of 1934 and they coauthored several papers.
-In 1932 in Winnipeg, Gregory married Margaret F. Culverhouse — they became engaged three years earlier in London.
+In 1932 in Winnipeg, Gregory married Margaret F. Culverhouse; they became engaged three years earlier in London.

 In early 1935 Philip and Margaret Gregory returned to England.

-From 1935 to 1940 Gregory did research on flower bulb diseases of Narcissus and other species at Seale-Hayne College (an agricultural college near Newton Abbey).
+From 1935 to 1940 Gregory did research on flower bulb diseases of Narcissus and other species at Seale-Hayne College (an agricultural college near Newton Abbot).
 From 1935 to 1939 he did all of his fieldwork west of Truro and mostly in the Isles of Scilly.